The History of Seven-Card Stud Poker

 How the Game Began

-Poker spread across the U.S. in the 1800s, carried on the riverboats that went up from New Orleans along the Mississippi and then out West with the miners, cowboys, and soldiers of the old frontier.
+Poker spread across the U.S. in the 1800s — first carried on the riverboats traveling from New Orleans along the Mississippi, and then out West with the miners, cowboys, and soldiers of the old frontier.
 Draw poker was the first of the poker classifications, but at some point, it switched over to stud poker.
 The story goes that a game was underway in a saloon somewhere in Ohio.
 One player had a good hand but was down to his last cent, so he put his cards down on the table and went outside to fetch his horse as collateral — the original poker stud.

-After tying the horse’s reins to the back of his chair, the player realized that the other players had probably taken a look at his cards.
-After all, he’d left them on the table.
-In the interest of fairness, the man suggested that the other players all turn three of their cards face up, discard two, and draw two more cards face down.
+After tying the horse’s reins to the back of his chair, the player realized the other players had probably looked at his cards — after all, he’d left them on the table.
+In the interest of fairness, the man suggested the other players all turn three of their cards face up, discard two, and draw two more cards face down.
 This innovation was a hit, and stud poker caught on as a result.
 Eventually, two more cards were added, and the game transitioned from five-card stud to the seven-card variant of today.

 Four of a kind made up of 7s on a reflective black table, with a black background and small stacks of poker chips in the foreground.